viamrobotics/docs/docs/components/encoder/single.md

 ---

 Configuring a `single` encoder requires configuring one pin (`i`) on the board to which the encoder is wired.
 The single pin receives a signal from the rotating encoder and software calculates the relative position that the motor has roatedt.
-The direction of spin is dictated by the motor that has this encoder's name in it's `encoder` attribute field.
+The direction of spin is dictated by the motor that has this encoder's name in its `encoder` attribute field.

 {{< tabs name="Configure an single encoder" >}}
 {{< tab name="Config Builder" >}}